Aidan-Jared/NLP-Data-Featurization/readme.md

 ![alt_text](images/Screeplot.png)

-From this scree plot, it looks like 250 components will work best which is a large reduction in dimensionality which should speed up the computation.
+From this scree plot, it looks like 1000 components will work best because it is capturing just about 90% of the variance.

 [Back to Top](#table-of-contents)